 “I think the options are being explored,” CPNRD General Manager Lyndon Vogt said, acknowledging that trans-basin diversions are controversial.”

 This sort of infrastructure reuse is good innovation, and the ‘thinking outside the box’ that achieves this sort of program is to be encouraged.

-It is good to see CPNRD and Nebraska innovating and trying new approaches to solving problems.
+It is good to see CPNRD and Nebraska innovating and trying new infrastructure asset management approaches to solving problems.

 Similar examples can be found in large scale flood detention storage ponds that divert some of the peak flow, and then store it for future use by irrigation, or for aquifer recharge.